xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 Mandatory objects are needed to use them: `Services`, `Contracts` & `SLAs`.

-**Services**
+Here are their purposes & how they are related.

+- Services
-Are the objects defining what is provided by the service provider (IT department or company).
-They are called to generate incidents or to supply users requests.
-Providers contracts required.
+Are defining what is provided by the service provider (IT department or company).
+Called to generate incidents or to supply users requests.
+Providers contracts are required.

-**Contracts**
+- Contracts
 Splited in `Customer` & `Provider` contracts.
-The customer one defines what service(s) is provided/pucharsed by the customer + `SLAs`.
-The provider one links internal used ressources (`CIs`) according to the customer contract & what service(s) is provided.
+Customer one defines service(s) provided to/pucharsed by the customer + the `SLAs`.
+Provider one links internal ressources (`CIs`) used for the service(s) provided.

-**SLTs - *Service Level Target***
+- SLTs - *Service Level Target*
-Define metrics agreements between a customer & the provider.
-Two type by default: the TTO - *Time To Own* is the time between ticket's creation & the time to take it into account, TTR - *Time To Resolve* a ticket after creating.
+Define metrics agreements between customers & providers.
+Two by default: TTO - *Time To Own*: time to take a ticket into account & TTR - *Time To Resolve* a ticket after creating.

-**SLAs - Service Level Agreement**
+- SLAs - *Service Level Agreement*
-Group of `SLTs` defining the agreement between a provider and a customer for a given set of services.
+Group of `SLTs` defining the agreement between a provider & a customer for a given set of services.

 When a customer creates a ticket, it can select the service amongst the list of services defined for this customer.